Accept invitation & Art tips

 The artist introduced delicate pieces of modest sized sculptures looking like flowers.
 The sculptures created an impression of utilising luxurious material such as porcelain or marble but contrary was the truth.

 The sculptures were made of deer antlers.
+A shedded pride turned into a miniature narcissus.

 At last but not at least I would like to mention Wentrup Gallery but not the main space.